TattooMate

 Data Processing Agreement (DPA)

-This DPA applies only when using TattooMate as a hosted SaaS solution.
+This DPA only applies when using TattooMate as a hosted SaaS solution.

 1. Subject matter and duration